Course Number and Title: ENV 240 Environmental Field Sampling

 - Explain why environmental sampling and monitoring are needed.

-- Describe the laws, rules, and regulations that require and govern sampling and monitoring.
+- Explain the laws, rules, and regulations that require and govern sampling and monitoring.

 - Explain factors affecting decision making with regards to sampling and monitoring.